apache/incubator-brooklyn/docs/use/guide/quickstart/index.md

 Stop Brooklyn with ctrl-c.

 ### Setting up Locations and Applications

 By default Brooklyn loads configuration parameters from `~/.brooklyn/brooklyn.properties` and a service catalog from `~/.brooklyn/catalog.xml`.

-Create a .brooklyn folder:
+Create a `.brooklyn` folder in your home directory:

+{% highlight bash %}
 $ mkdir ~/.brooklyn
+{% endhighlight %}

-Then download the following default/template files.
+Next, set up the following default/template files in that directory:

-### brooklyn.properties
-Download the template [brooklyn.properties](brooklyn.properties) (to `~/.brooklyn`).
+* **`brooklyn.properties`**: Download the template [brooklyn.properties](brooklyn.properties)

-brooklyn.properties is a standard java .properties file.

-Edit this file (in any text editor) to add credentials for your favorite cloud.
+  and place this in `~/.brooklyn`.
+This is a standard java `.properties` file, which you can edit in your favourite text editor to add credentials for your favorite clouds.

-### catalog.xml
-Download the template [catalog.xml](catalog.xml) (to `~/.brooklyn`).
+* **`catalog.xml`**: Download the template [catalog.xml](catalog.xml) (also to`~/.brooklyn`).

-catalog.xml is catalog of application or service blueprints.
-The example file contains two demos which will be automatically downloaded from the web if you run them.
+  This is a catalog of application blueprints.
+The example file contains some blueprints which will be automatically downloaded from the web if you run them.

-Edit this file (text editor) and check that the links to the demo applications' .jars are valid.
-At the time of writing these were for version `0.5.0-SNAPSHOT`, but if this has changed you may need to update the links. <!-- BROOKLYN VERSION -->
+  You may need to edit this file (text editor) to ensure that the links to the demo application `.jar` files are correct for your version of Brooklyn.

-### SSH Key
-If this is a new machine, or you haven't used SSH before, you will need to create keys for Brooklyn to use, and add them your list of authorized_keys (for deployment to localhost).
+Finally, if you do not already have SSH keys installed (in `~/.ssh`, either `id_rsa` and `id_rsa.pub` or the same for `id_dsa`), you will need to create keys for Brooklyn to use.
+If you're deploying to localhost, these should be added to your `authorized_keys` file.

+{% highlight bash %}
 $ ssh-keygen -t rsa -N "" -f ~/.ssh/id_rsa
 $ cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
+{% endhighlight %}

-(Existing SSH keys?: If you are using an existing key SSH that has a password, or is not located at `~/.ssh/id_rsa`, please supply the `brooklyn.location.localhost.privateKeyFile` and `brooklyn.location.localhost.privateKeyPassphrase` in your `brooklyn.properties` file.)
+(*Existing SSH keys?*: If you are using an existing key SSH that has a passphrase, or is not located at `~/.ssh/id_rsa`, you can point Brooklyn at these by setting `brooklyn.location.localhost.privateKeyFile` and `brooklyn.location.localhost.privateKeyPassphrase` in your `brooklyn.properties` file.)

-(MacOSx user?: To allow SSH access to localhost please enable 'Remote Login' in System Preferences > Sharing.)
+(*MacOSx user?*: To allow SSH access to localhost please enable 'Remote Login' in System Preferences > Sharing.)

 ### 3-2-1 Go!

 Now when we launch Brooklyn:

+{% highlight bash %}
 $ brooklyn launch
+{% endhighlight %}

 Brooklyn will use the `brooklyn.properties` and `catalog.xml` files.
-There will be more locations available in the management interface at [localhost:8081](http://localhost:8081), and the blueprints from the service catalog will be available for deployment.
+The new locations will be available in the management interface at [localhost:8081](http://localhost:8081), and the blueprints from the service catalog will be available for deployment.

-Click "add application".
-The Create Application dialog will appear.
+Start opening the "Create Application" dialog.
+(This may open automatically, but if it does not, click "Add Application".)

 Select the "Demo Web Cluster with DB", then "Next".